This was Phil’s plan for Tape from California (from Richie Unterberger’s Liner Notes):

 I guess the gear shift got stuck that day, as the cops swarmed in and broke up the rally.
 Still, I think Phil might have had something there, so I’m going to follow in his footsteps and declare right now that this GODDAMNED PANDEMIC IS OVER!

 Feel better?
-Nah, I didn’t really think you would.
+Nah, I didn’t think you would.

-Actually, the song is much stronger than the concept because Phil really was onto something: The Vietnam War was as absurd as absurd can get—ghoulishly absurd.
+The song is much stronger than the concept because Phil was onto something: The Vietnam War was as absurd as absurd can get—ghoulishly absurd.
 Over an arrangement filled with snatches of parade music, Phil sings with clarity and confidence as he demolishes every tactic and argument employed by the hawks to justify involvement in Vietnam: